-- Contrary to many beliefs, gluten-free diet has no effect on vitiligo and isn't very healthy, either.
-If you are wondering about gluten in your child's diet, or someone in your family has a history of food allergies, it is best to get a confirmed diagnosis before you start messing with diet.
+Contrary to many beliefs, gluten-free diet has no lasting effect on vitiligo and isn't very healthy, either.
+But some people noted that avoiding gluten have temporarily eased their vitiligo symptoms.
+If you or someone in your family has a history of food allergies, you can give it a try.
 Two to three months of a gluten-restricted diet is enough to see if it can help your vitiligo.
+It is best to get a confirmed diagnosis before you start messing with diet.

 - How can I cure vitiligo?

 There is no cure for vitiligo, but there are a number of effective treatment options that can be discussed with your GP or dermatologist.
 The aim of treatment is to stop new pat...

 - Is there a special diet for vitiligo?

 In short, no. Some people find that certain foods may worsen their vitiligo symptoms or that others may improve their skin condition.
 We found no scientific evidence that a sp...